 '''

-% java -jar jalopy-setup-1.9.3_156.jar
+% java -jar jalopy-setup-1.9.4_108.jar

 '''

 at the command line.
-But with modern Java virtual machines, it is usually possible to launch the installer by just double-clicking the downloaded JAR file from within your file manager.
-If your system should be not configured this way, you can always resort to the manual invocation as described above.
+But with modern desktop systems, it is usually possible to launch the installer by just double-clicking the downloaded JAR file from within your file manager.
+If your system should not be configured this way, you can always resort to the manual invocation as described above.